 Bonsai need plenty of light for healthy growth.
 Ideal situations are airy verandas, shade houses or in the dappled shade of a tree.

-Bonsai trees can be grown in an east facing position where it will receive morning sun, but if placed in a full sun position where it will receive midday or afternoon sun, the trees may suffer, because the small amount of soil they grow in dries and heats up excessively.
-Once again, it is important to understand the conditions of the tree itself when grown wild in nature try to replicate this as much as possible.
+Bonsai trees can be grown in an east-facing position where it will receive morning sun, but if placed in a full sun position where they will receive midday or afternoon sun, the trees may suffer, because of the small amount of soil they grow in dries and heats up excessively.
+Once again, it is important to understand the conditions of the tree itself when grown wild in nature tries to replicate this as much as possible.